wyszo/TaskRatchet-iOS/Project.md

 For making meeting deadlines a little bit more pleasant (and feel less like a grind), I recommend attaching a negative consequence to not fulfilling a task (that's sorted by using TaskRatchet) but also a postive one (reward) if the deadline is met.
 Something you wouldn't do otherwise that's pleasant for you (like: treat yourself with something nice - my example would be a cheap PlayStation1 second hand video game, I wouldn't buy otherwise).

+## Note

+Official project repos are now archived on GitHub.
+As of now the web app is still working, but it's possible I'll need to host it myself at some point if the main site goes down.

 ## Roadmap & tasks breakdown

 - Researching background